Education in South Africa: School income and expenses

 Schools in South Africa receive a grant from government for their operational costs, such as maintaining the grounds, administrative costs, salaries, books and educational materials, and extramural activities.
 Most schools supplement the government grant with other streams of income, such as school fees paid by parents, fundraising events, and receiving donations.

 Generally, higher school fees prevent poorer children from attending affluent schools.
 There is no limit to the amount of the fees that a school may set.
 Parents may apply to the school for full or partial reduction of school fees.
 Many affluent schools provide financial assistance to a small number of learners (for example, if the parents are alumni), but it is not a legal requirement.

 Children at South African schools are usually required to purchase and wear school uniforms although it is often possible to buy them second-hand.
 Most schools offer extramural activities such as a variety of sports and cultural activities, which require money to maintain.
 Many schools maintain their own sports fields as well.

 The size of the grant paid by government is determined largely by the poverty level of the neighbourhood in which the school is situated, as well as unemployment rate and the general education rate of the population in that neighbourhood.
 Consequently, schools in more affluent areas must raise more money from other sources to maintain the same standard of education, but schools from affluent areas often have so much additional income that their standard of education is much higher than that of less affluent schools anyway.

 The size of the government grant per child depends on the "quintille" of the school.
-In 2009, schools in quintille 1 (the poorest) and quintille 2 received R807 and R740 per child per year, respectively, and as schools in quintille 4 and quintile 5 (the richest) received R404 and R134 per child per year.
+In 2009, schools in quintile 1 (the poorest) and quintile 2 received R807 and R740 per child per year, respectively, while schools in quintile 4 and quintile 5 (the richest) received R404 and R134 per child per year.
 Schools in quintile 1-3 may apply for classification as a "No Fee" school; 5% of all schools are quintille 5 schools, and 15% of all schools are quintille 4 schools.